s-manguy/projects/front-end-libraries/oc-05-shiny-agency/README.md

 # Shiny Agency : Create an SPA with React Router
 This SPA project is based on the [Créez une application React complète](https://openclassrooms.com/fr/courses/7150606-creez-une-application-react-complete) course written by Alexia Toulmet for OpenClassrooms.
+*Remark : there are four versions of this project.
+Have a look on the branches to view the different store state managements !*

 ## Objectives:
 * Create a **Single Page Application** with Create React App and React Router.